yannregev/Bandwidth-benchmark/README.md

 # Bandwidth-benchmark
 Assembly code to check computer benchmark.
+Written in x86_64 at&t mac assembly.
 Link with gcc.

 This test calculates based on several parameters
 Copy - Copy from one location of the memory to another.